-- Speed to Deployment (Range 0 -1 point, or 1% of 100): - Description: All applicants that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area not later three four years after the date that the award is granted. - Scoring: Applicants will be awarded a full point if they demonstrate a plan to deliver services within no more than three years, or in advance of the period of performance for the project via Attachment Four - Project Timeline Gantt Chart with Project Milestones, discussed within section 2.4.1 - Speed of Network and Other Technical Capabilities (Range 0 -5 points, or 5% of 100): - Description: PBDA will weigh the speeds, latency, and other technical capabilities of the technologies proposed by applicants seeking to deploy projects that are not Priority Broadband Projects.
-Applications that propose using technologies that exhibit greater ease of scalability with lower future investment and whose capital assets have longer useable lives will be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital asset cycles. - Scoring: PBDA will evaluate and score responses under this category. - Equitable Workforce Development and Job Quality (Range 0 -10 points, or 10% of 100): - Description: PBDA is committed to the cultivation and sustainability of an equitable workforce ecosystem committed to public and private partnerships that invest in developing quality employment opportunities while addressing challenges that affect an evolving workforce's access to training and wraparound services (i.e., childcare, transportation, reasonable accommodations, etc.)
+• Speed to Deployment - (Range 0 - 1 point, or 1% of 100):

+- Description: All applicants that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date that the award is granted. - Scoring: Applicants will be awarded a full point if they demonstrate a plan to deliver services within the period of performance for the project via Attachment #4 Project Timeline Gantt Chart with Project Milestones, discussed within section 2.4.1

+• Speed of Network and Other Technical Capabilities - (Range 0 - 5 points, or 5% of 100):

+Description: PBDA will weigh the speeds, latency, and other technical capabilities of the technologies proposed by applicants seeking to deploy projects that are not Priority Broadband Projects.
+Applications that propose using technologies that exhibit greater ease of scalability with lower future investment and whose capital assets have longer useable lives will be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital asset cycles.

+Scoring: PBDA will evaluate and score responses under this category.

+• Equitable Workforce Development and Job Quality - (Range 0 - 10 points, or 10% of 100):

+Description: PBDA believes in the cultivation and sustainability of an equitable workforce ecosystem committed to public and private partnerships that invest in developing quality employment opportunities while addressing challenges that affect an evolving workforce's access to training and wraparound services (i.e., childcare, transportation, reasonable accommodations, etc.)